 The privileges object is stored inside the subject as one of the PublicCredentials.
 At the same time, privileges hold one reference to the referring subject.
 Privileges also contain a DN attributes map, as well as a map of other authorization attributes.

-The Privileges class implements the javax.security.auth.Destroyable interface.
+The Privileges class implements the ::vbsec::Destroyable interface.

 Constructors